peterxcli/ad-server/README.md

   - By the way, originally I was using `map[string]map[string]*model.Ad`, and the concurrent read speed was only 4000 QPS.
 After changing it to `map[string]mapset.Set[string]`, the concurrent read speed increased to over 10000 QPS!!!
   - upd: I leverage the characteristic of `Pointer is Comparable` in Golang, then the performance become: write: 407676.68 QPS / read: 22486.06 QPS
   - I'm considering implementing multi-indexing to improve the read performance, not yet implemented currently
+  - upd: I have tried to implement the multi-indexing, the write performance is down, but the read performance is now 1166960 QPS, so I think it's worth it - [commit detail](https://github.com/peterxcli/dcard-backend-2024/commit/028f68a2b1e770aac0754331826fd3110aa0b977)
 - ~~implement the advertisement range query(ageStart, ageEnd, StartTime, EndTime) by interval tree~~
   - I have tried some interval tree library, but the read performance is not good, so I give up this implementation
   - Currently, I just iterate all the advertisement and filter the result by the condition

 #### Benchmark

-> if interval tree is in use, it doesnt apply on time range query since the performance issue
+> if interval tree is in use, it doesn't apply on time range query since the performance issue

 1. github.com/rdleal/intervalst
 ![alt text](./img/rdleal-interval-inmem.png)